ravachol/kew/SECURITY.md

 ## Reporting a Bug

-If you find a security related issue, please contact us at kew-music-player@proton.me.
+If you find a security related issue, please contact us at kew-player@proton.me.

 When a fix is published, you will receive credit under your real name or bug tracker handle in GitHub.
 If you prefer to remain anonymous or pseudonymous,